-White mountain avens is a short evergreen shrub, up to 15 centimetres tall that likes the sun.
+White mountain aven is a short evergreen shrub, up to 15 centimetres tall.
 It has small shiny leaves with wavy and toothed edges that are furry underneath.
 The flowers are white with eight petals and a yellow centre.

 RANGE & HABITAT

-In B.C. it is only found near the Yukon border, but is also found throughout the Arctic and tundra from Alaska to Labrador and around the Northern hemisphere.
+In B.C. they are only found near the Yukon border, but they are also found throughout the Arctic and tundra from Alaska to Labrador and around the Northern hemisphere.
 Mountain avens like rocky sites, especially limestone rocks and spots where other plants can’t grow.